 - Networking opportunities

-To date, the Seed Alliance has supported 116 projects in 57 economies in the global south.
-Around US$ 2.2 million of funding has been allocated in Grants and Awards throughout Africa, Asia Pacific, and Latin America, helping to strengthen and promote the Information Society within these regions.
+To date, the Seed Alliance has supported over 185 projects in 61 economies in the global south.
+Around US$ 5.1 million of funding has been allocated in Grants and Awards throughout Africa, Asia Pacific, and Latin America, helping to strengthen and promote the Information Society within these regions.
 The Score Cards for each project outlined their performance against the evaluation criteria and the Results Assessment Framework interactive diagrams facilitate the understanding of the evaluation framework applied to the Seed Alliance as a whole.

 Application and Selection Processes